-Will a Turkey Vulture Attack My Small Cat or Dog
+Will a Turkey Vulture Attack Your Pet?

-I know I was.
+I was worried about this.
 We have four dogs, three of them quite small.
-I knew we had turkey vultures around our house because I've seen them sitting on our neighbor's roof.
-That was a few years ago, and I kept an eye on our dogs while they were outside.
+I knew we had turkey vultures around our house because I've seen them sitting on our neighbor's roof, so I always kept an eye on our dogs while they were outside.

 Turkey Vultures Aren't Interested in Our Pets

 It turns out that our American turkey vultures aren't interested in our pets at all—or in our kids, either, for that matter.
 They probably wouldn't even eat a dead dog or cat that's on the road.